 Despite the name, these breads still take about an hour to bake.
 They get the name “quick” because they require no yeast, so there’s no kneading or waiting for it to rise.

-The secret to this simple pumpkin banana bread recipe is the browned butter.
-It only takes a few extra minutes, but it adds a wonderful depth to the overall flavor of the bread.
+The secret to the amazing flavor of this simple pumpkin quick bread is brown butter.
+It only takes a few minutes to make, and it adds a wonderful depth to the overall flavor of the bread.

-If you prefer holiday flavors that are a little more tart, try my Cranberry Nut Bread with fresh or frozen cranberries.
+If you prefer holiday flavors that are a little tart, make a loaf of cranberry nut bread with fresh or frozen cranberries.

-Or, this Brown Butter Walnut Banana Bread has those extra warm flavors without the added pumpkin.
-Another great way to use up any bananas you have sitting on the counter!
+Or, my recipe for brown butter walnut banana bread.
+It has those extra warm flavors, but without the pumpkin.
+Another great way to use up any over ripe bananas you have sitting on the counter!

 Note: This is just a partial list of ingredients.
 For the full ingredient list, see the recipe card at the bottom of this post.

-- Browned butter – This is simply regular butter that has been simmered until the water is cooked out.
+- Brown butter – This is simply regular butter that has been simmered until the water is cooked out.
 Doing this caramelizes the milk solids to create a concentrated butter flavor with nutty sweetness.
-It’s simple to do, and you can detailed instructions in the recipe card below.
+It’s simple to do, and you can find instructions in the recipe card below.

-Simply combine my Pumpkin Butter with a handful of simple ingredients and bake into a tender, moist loaf.
+This recipe couldn’t be simpler to make!
+Just combine pumpkin butter or pumpkin puree with a handful of simple ingredients and bake into a tender, moist loaf.

 Enjoy a warm slice by itself or with butter.
-It’s even more wonderful with my homemade Apple Butter spread on top!
+It’s even more wonderful with homemade apple butter spread on top!

 - Keep a close eye on it so it doesn’t burn, as it only takes a few minutes.

-- When you notice a nutty aroma coming from the pan, remove from heat and allow the butter to cool.
+- When you notice a nutty aroma coming from the pan, remove the pan from the heat and allow the butter to cool.

-- Pour the batter into a greased loaf pan and bake until done.
+- Pour the batter into a greased loaf pan or wells of a muffin pan.

-- Cool in the pan for a few minutes before transferring to a wire rack to continue cooling.
+- Whether you’re making the banana pumpkin bread or the muffins, allow them to cool in the pan for a few minutes before transferring to a wire rack to continue cooling.

 - Prevent burning – Depending on your oven, the top of the bread may start to brown too quickly.
 If that’s the case, tent the pan with foil to protect the top while still allowing air circulation.